THE SOCIALIST REPUBLIC OF VIETNAM

 About Vietnam’s Culinary

 In the northern part of Vietnam, thanks to the effect of neighboring China, people often use soy sauce rather than any other part, where fish sauce is used more regularly and more widely.
 Other popular ingredients in Vietnamese meals are cane sugar, tamarind, lemongrass, limes, black pepper (majorly in the north), coconut milk, and hot chili supplemented by potatoes and asparagus, courtesy of the influence from France.
 Cooking methods may vary from boiling or simmering to grilling or frying.

 Stir-frying using chopsticks and a wok is popular.
 A lot of European effects could be found in Vietnamese dishes, such as baguettes (French rolls), patés, cold roast pork, meats, and sauces.
 In some parts of Vietnam, at the other end of the scale, there is still many different demands for exotic meats like snake, turtle, and dog.

 Thanks to the increasing volumes of tourism, Vietnam’s accommodation issue has also expanded to meet the demands of this sector.
 Tourists could be able to find a lot of different services here, from five stars hotels to budget hostels.
 As a thumb rule, large cities have a lot of options while in small ones, and it is more difficult to find out upscale accommodations.

-Expect to pay 150 dollars for luxury and five dollars for budget option at least.
-Several hostels and hotels have a check out and check in time so ensure that you would check in advance to avoid having to pay an unwanted price.
+Expect to pay 150 dollars for luxury and five dollars for the budget option at least.
+Several hostels and hotels have a checkout and check-in time to ensure that you would check in advance to avoid having to pay an unwanted price.
 Some of these accommodations also provide city trips or tours to the areas around.
-It is better; nevertheless, for shopping around and asking for opinion from other experienced tourists to avoid scams.
+It is better; nevertheless, for shopping around and asking for an opinion from other experienced tourists to avoid scams.
 In most cases, luggage storage is available.